wasinger/htmlpagedom/README.md

 HtmlPageDom
 ===========

-HtmlPageDom is a PHP library for easy manipulation of HTML documents using DOM.
+Wa72\HtmlPageDom is a PHP library for easy manipulation of HTML documents using DOM.
 It requires [DomCrawler from Symfony2 components](https://github.com/symfony/DomCrawler) for traversing the DOM tree and extends it by adding methods for manipulating the DOM tree of HTML documents.

+It's useful when you need to not just extract information from an HTML file (what DomCrawler does) but also to modify HTML pages.
+It is usable as a template engine: load your HTML template file, set new HTML content on certain elements such as the page title, "div#content" or "ul#menu" and print out the modified page.

-HtmlPageDom consists of two classes:
+Wa72\HtmlPageDom consists of two classes:

 -   *HtmlPage* represents one HTML document and offers convenience functions like setTitle($title), setMeta('description', $description), getBody()